 Popular support for paid leave policies

 Support for paid leave policies is mixed.
-Among the general population, especially younger people, support is high.
+Among the general population, especially younger people and low-income families, support is high.
 According to a 2016 Pew Research survey, more than 60 percent of the population supported paid leave for workers caring for themselves or family members with serious health conditions as well as for parents of newborn or recently adopted children.

 However, support for paid leave policies is lower among entrepreneurs.
 According to a 2018 survey conducted by Paychex, 48 percent of small business owners said they would support some form of legislation requiring paid family leave, while 18 percent opposed the idea outright.